kclejeune/HuffmanCompressor/README.md

 ## Getting Started

 In its present form, the project will create an encoded file based on an input file and encoding file.
+You can build all necessary files with:

+`javac /src/*.java`

 To run it, use:

 `java HuffmanCompressor inputFile encodingFile outputFile`